tormol/uds/README.md

 ## Portability

-macOS doesn't support SOCK_SEQPACKET sockets, and abstract socket addresses is Linux-only, so if you don't want to bother with supporting non-portable features you are probably better off only using what std or mio-uds provides.
+macOS doesn't support SOCK_SEQPACKET sockets, and abstract socket addresses is Linux-only, so if you don't want to bother with supporting non-portable features you are probably better off only using what std or mio provides.
-If you're writing a datagram server though, using std or mio-uds means you can't respond to abstract adresses, forcing clients to use path addresses and deal with cleaning up the socket file after themselves.
+If you're writing a datagram server though, using std or mio means you can't respond to abstract adresses, forcing clients to use path addresses and deal with cleaning up the socket file after themselves.

 Even when all operating systems you care about supports something, they might behave differently:
 On Linux file descriptors are cloned when they are sent, but macOS and the BSDs first clones them when they are received.
 This means that if a FD is closed before the peer receives it you have a problem.